25.9 MB (1.6 MB compressed)

 R. BICK, B. POINDEXTER, UT MEDICAL SCHOOL / SCIENCE PHOTO LIBRARY R. BICK, B. POINDEXTER, UT MEDICAL SCHOOL / SCIENCE PHOTO LIBRARY

 Lung tissue.
-Fluorescence deconvolution micrograph of a section through lung tissue showing the lumen (black) of the airways.
-This tissue sample shows the transition from a small (respiratory) bronchiole to a terminal duct (the region where the alveoli are present).
+Fluorescence deconvolution micrograph of a section through lung tissue.
+This tissue sample shows the transition from a terminal bronchiole to a respiratory bronchiole.
+The walls of the airways are seen in cross-section at bottom.
 The lungs are where blood is oxygenated, with the oxygen replacing the waste product carbon dioxide that is produced during respiration in body cells.
-Cellular proteins are highlighted with fluorescent markers: smooth muscle actin (red), f-actin (green) and cell nuclei (blue).
+The bronchioles are branching airways that bring air from outside to the alveoli where gas exchange takes place.
+Cellular proteins are highlighted with fluorescent markers: g-actin (red), smooth muscle actin (green) and cell nuclei (blue).

 Model release not required.
 Property release not required.